What is acute lymphocytic leukemia?

 The term “acute” means that the leukemia can progress quickly, and if not treated, would probably be fatal within a few months.
 Lymphocytic means it develops from early (immature) forms of lymphocytes, a type of white blood cell.
 This is different from acute myeloid leukemia (AML), which develops in other blood cell types found in the bone marrow.
 For more information on AML, see our document Leukemia--Acute Myeloid.

 Other types of cancer that start in lymphocytes are known as lymphomas (non-Hodgkin lymphoma or Hodgkin disease).
-The main difference between these types of cancers is that ALL mainly affects the bone marrow and the blood, and may spread to other places, while lymphomas mainly affect the lymph nodes or other organs and then may spread to the bone marrow.
+The main difference between these types of cancers is that leukemias like ALL mainly affects the bone marrow and the blood, and may spread to other places, while lymphomas mainly affect the lymph nodes or other organs but may involve the bone marrow.
 Sometimes cancerous lymphocytes are found in both the bone marrow and lymph nodes when the cancer is first diagnosed, which can make it hard to tell if the cancer is leukemia or lymphoma.
 If more than 25% of the bone marrow is replaced by cancerous lymphocytes, the disease is usually considered leukemia.
 The size of lymph nodes is also important.
 The bigger they are, the more likely the disease will be considered a lymphoma.
 For more information on lymphomas, see our documents Non-Hodgkin Lymphoma and Hodgkin Disease.

 There are actually many types of leukemia.
 They differ based on what types of cells they start in, how quickly they grow, which people they affect, and how they are treated.
 To understand leukemia, it helps to know about the blood and lymph systems.